AKSingh18/GraphVisualizer/README.md

 2. Adding an edge

-   To add an edge, simply select on `EDge` in the `Draw` section. *Click* on the starting vertex and ending vertex of the edge to create one.
+   To add an edge, simply select on `Edge` in the `Draw` section. *Click* on the starting vertex and ending vertex of the edge to create one.

 3. Deleting a vertex